See if you should refinance your mortgage — compare lender offers, estimate savings, and find your break-even point.

-📋 Your Current Mortgage
+Your Current Mortgage

-🏦 Lender Offers
+Lender Offers

 What Is Mortgage Refinancing?

-Mortgage refinancing replaces your existing home loan with a new one — typically to secure a lower interest rate, reduce your monthly payment, shorten your loan term, or tap into your home equity.
+When you refinance your mortgage, you replace your existing home loan with a new one — typically to secure a lower interest rate, reduce your monthly payment, shorten your loan term, or tap into your home equity.
 When done at the right time, refinancing can save tens of thousands of dollars over the life of your loan.

 The most common type is a rate-and-term refinance, where you keep the same balance but negotiate better terms.
 A cash-out refinance lets you borrow more than you owe and pocket the difference for home improvements, debt consolidation, or other needs.